How to Travel on Amtrak Trains with a Dog in 2023

 Arriving at the grand Union Station in Washington, D.C.

 Pets are only allowed on trips up to seven hours in duration, including transfer time for multi-segment trips.
-Pets are also only allowed in coach class, not in first class, business class or sleeping cars, except for Acela business class.
+Pets are only allowed in coach class, not in first class, business class or sleeping cars, except for Acela business class.
+Pets are also prohibition from the Quiet Car on Keystone and Pennsylvanian trains.

-Also refer to the Amtrak pet policy for details of the carrier your pet needs to travel in.
+Refer to the Amtrak pet policy for details of the carrier your pet needs to travel in.
 The maximum size is 19″ long x 14″ wide x 10.5″ high.
-It can be hard or soft, but must be leak-proof, well-ventilated and large enough for your pet to sit and lie down inside without touching the sides.
+It can be either hard or soft, but must be leak-proof, well-ventilated and large enough for your pet to sit and lie down inside without touching the sides.

 Note that your pet in its carrier counts as a piece of carry-on baggage (out of your normal limit of two carry-on pieces and two personal items).
 Your pet must remain inside its carrier both at the train station and while on the train, and you are not allowed to leave your pet alone.